 Financial Translations Require Services of Professional Translators

-Financial translation services play an important role in the success of business and accounting transactions.
+Financial translation services play an important role in the success of business, accounting and insurance transactions.
 What would happen if your entire case literally hung on a word?
-Many seemingly universal words boast broad or multiple meanings, so care must be taken when translating legal and financial documents.
+Many seemingly universal words boast broad or multiple meanings, so care must be taken when translating legal, financial and insurance documents.

 Experienced financial translators are intimately familiar with both the language and the legal and financial lingo—while well-meaning non-native speakers may miss a word’s culture-specific meaning.

 For instance, when is a “guarantee” not a “guarantee?”
 The answer: When it’s translated from Italian to English.

 An article in the National Law Journal relates an instance where a large Italian bank was being sued as a loan guarantor.
 When the loan document was translated literally from Italian, it stated that the bank guaranteed the loan.
 However, the word “guarantee” has different meanings in Italian than it does in English, and a literal translation did not accurately convey the document’s meaning.
 The court dismissed the case, deciding that an Italian “guarantee” was different than an English “guarantee”—and the bank was not responsible for the loan.

 In another case, The Wall Street Journal reports how the Deutsche Bank CEO denied in a 1998 interview that his company engaged in “Ubernahmegesprache” with Banker’s Trust.
 The word is roughly translated from German as “takeover talks;” however, the Deutsche Bank lawyers believe it had a more specific meaning: formal and structured talks along with an exchange of confidential documents.